interglobalmedia/js-css-clock/README.md

 * A great resource I came across regarding CSS Animations and specifically clocks as well, is https://cssanimation.rocks/clocks/.
 It thoroughly explained the out of sync issue regarding the second and minute hands and pointed out the transform cross-browser issue.

 **Note:** With my original code, the hour hand only advanced once an hour.
 However, in the real world, the hour hand advances 6 degrees a minute.
 Today (12.17.16) I added a hack that took care of that.

-* If done properly, this challenge was more complicated than it at first seemed.
-Thanks to **WesBos** for giving us the leeway to solve it on our own!

 [js-css-clock](https://interglobalmedia.github.io/js-css-clock/) on **Github gh-pages**